rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 * Renaming removed items to something else.
   There may be unknown nodes in the world and in inventories if an item is removed from a mod without any corrective code.
-  It's important to avoid aliasing to an unobtainable node if the remove node could be obtained.
 * Adding a shortcut. `/giveme dirt` is easier than `/giveme default:dirt`.

 Registering an alias is pretty simple.